-Well, I hope you get the idea that this code could easily become a mess (not to mention the violation of Open-Closed Principle — the letter O in SOLID principles).
-What CoR pattern suggests is to split each step into a separate component — handler — and later link these handlers into a chain.
+Well, I hope you get the idea that this code could easily become a mess (not to mention the violation of the Open-Closed Principle — the letter O in SOLID principles).
+What the CoR pattern suggests is to split each step into a separate component — handler — and later link these handlers into a chain.
 Each handler contains a reference to the next one, hence once the request is received it is processed by the handler and passed to the next one along the chain until the workflow is finished.
-As a result, we still have the same sequential code execution, but now each step is separated, additional steps could be added without changing the existing code.
+As a result, we still have the same sequential code execution, but now each step is separated, and additional steps could be added without changing the existing code.
 But wait, there is more!

 The Chain of Responsibility pattern allows reordering, adding or removing handlers in the chain at run-time — how cool is that, right?
 Also, each handler could be implemented in a way that it could decide whether to pass the request further down the chain or not.

-Lots of great ideas already mentioned here, so let’s just jump right in by analysing the CoR design pattern and its implementation in more detail!
+Lots of great ideas are already mentioned here, so let’s just jump right in by analysing the CoR design pattern and its implementation in more detail!

 The general structure of the Chain of Responsibility design pattern looks like this: